-EMERGENCIES
+EMERGENCIES\\

-- Contact Dr. Verma's PAs at Vermapa@rushortho.com if any of the following are present: - [•] Painful swelling or numbness (note that some swelling and numbness is normal) - · Unrelenting pain - Fever (over 101° it is normal to have a low grade fever for the first day or two following surgery) or chills - · Redness around incisions - · Color change in distal arm and/or hand - · Continuous drainage or bleeding from incision (a small amount of drainage is expected) - · Difficulty breathing - · Excessive nausea/vomiting - · Calf pain - If you have an emergency after office hours or on the weekend, contact the office at 312-432-2390 and you will be connected to our pager service.
-This will connect you with the Physician on call.
+- Contact Dr. Verma's PAs at Vermapa@rushortho.com if any of the following are present: - · Painful swelling or numbness (note that some swelling and numbness is normal) - · Unrelenting pain - Fever (over 101° it is normal to have a low grade fever for the first day or two following surgery) or chills - · Redness around incisions - · Color change in distal arm and/or hand - · Continuous drainage or bleeding from incision (a small amount of drainage is expected) - · Difficulty breathing - · Excessive nausea/vomiting - · Calf pain - The PAs are available by email during business hours (M-F 8 am 5 pm) - If you have an emergency after office hours or on the weekend, contact the office at 312-432-2390 and you will be connected to our pager service.
+Press 0 and this will connect you with the Physician on call.
 You can also call Rush University Medical Center at 312-942-5000 and ask for the operator to page the orthopedic resident on call. - If you have an emergency that requires immediate attention proceed to the nearest emergency room.